 At the end of FY2013, we had 18 major projects, which are largely brownfield, in execution with a combined budget of US\$21.2 billion.
 The majority of these projects are scheduled to deliver first production before the end of CY2014.
-This budget does not include annual capital expenditure at Onshore US, which is expected to approximate US\$3.9 billion in FY2014.
+This budget does not include an additional US\$3.9 billion of capital expenditure that we expect to spend in FY2014 on development of our Onshore US Asset.